 By 1910, Climax was described as having good churches and schools, and several leading lines of business activity were represented.
 Its population at that time was about 100 people.

-In the 1920s, Climax began to decline as the railroad faced competition with automobiles.
-However, the small community hung on and in 1940, its population peaked at 157.
+In the 1920s, Climax began to decline as the railroad faced competition from automobiles.
+However, the small community hung on, and in 1940, its population peaked at 157.
 By 1945, it boasted two general stores, a hardware store, a blacksmith’s shop, two filling stations, a creamery, and a barbershop, where men could get their haircut for just 25¢.
-It also sported a grade school and a high school, as well as three churches.
+It also sported a grade school, a high school, and three churches.
 At that time, its railroad still provided two trains per day.
-However, by December 1948, only one train was arriving in the community each day.
+However, by December 1948, only one train arrived in the community each day.

-Today, Climax is home to just about 65 people and there are no open businesses.
-However, a church still provides services and the town continues to support a Masonic Lodge.
+Today, Climax is home to just about 45 people, with no open businesses.
+However, a church still provides services, and the town continues to support a Masonic Lodge.
 It is located about ten miles southeast of Eureka, Kansas.